RIGID D-SS Pro Offroad Lights, Headlights & Limb Lifter

-The platform is an addition to the KargoMaster Congo Pro rack that is already installed.
-It is the JK MOD-RAK EXPEDITION platform.
-Keep in mind that the Kargo Master Congo Pro fits the hard top, NOT the soft top.
+The platform is an addition to the ARS Pro Rack that is already installed.
+It is the ARS Pro Rack platform.
+Keep in mind that the ARS Pro Rack fits the hard top, NOT the soft top.
 The five panels of the platform have debossed holes.
 The frame has a groove to slide Rope Eye Tie Downs in any position needed.

 Jeep JK stock lights are bad

 Now we had more time to research the expensive LED options.
 Eventually, we decided not to upgrade.
-LED lights don't produce enough heat and therefore won't melt the ice and snow on the lense in Ontarios winter conditions.
-You can get heated LED head lights, but the XTREME WHITE PLUS provide enough lights for a comfortable, safe drive.
+LED lights don't produce enough heat and therefore won't melt the ice and snow on the lens here in Ontario.
+We could get heated LED headlights, but the XTREME WHITE PLUS provide enough lights for a comfortable and safe drive.

-Going off-road is a different beast, the head lights and fog lights provide some reasonable illumination, but a far cry from actually seeing the path ahead.
+Going off-road is a different story.
+The headlights and fog lights provide reasonable illumination, but a far cry from actually seeing the path ahead.

-The location of the head lights are below your eyes and they cast shadows onto the trail.
-Gravel and boulders cast a lot of shadows.
+The headlights are below your eyes and cast a shadows onto the trail.
+Gravel and boulders cast a lot of shadows and it is almost impossible to judge the depth of holes and waterbars.
 So the solution is a light source above your eyes, except when there is rain or fog.

 We got the Rigid D-SS PRO Spot lights that set us back almost $400, mounting brackets NOT included.
-Once on the trail, we'll adjust the position and mounting location.
+Once on the trail, we will adjust the position and mounting location.
 The $3 muffler bracket is doing an outstanding job for now.